mattjennings/sveltekit-blog-template/posts/getting-started/index.md

 ---

-## Fetching Posts
+## Getting Posts

-You should fetch posts by using the `/posts.json` endpoint in your pages.
-For anything server-side (such as other endpoints), you can use the `getPosts` function in `$lib/get-posts.js` as it will not work on the client (the endpoint is a wrapper over that function).

-### Why doesn't `getPosts` work on the client?

-`getPosts` fetches all posts and adds extra metadata (such as a preview and estimated reading time).
-In order to parse some of that metadata, it uses server-side only APIs.
-If you try to use `getPosts` on the client it will throw an error, advising you to fetch from the endpoint instead.

-Hopefully I can find a way to make this function isomorphic.
-If you have an idea how, please reach out!
+You can use `getPosts()` from `$lib/get-posts`.
+It will return all posts with options for pagination.

+Only use this in endpoints or page endpoints (as I've done in this template) -- if you try to use it on client-side code it will throw an error.
+This is because it uses some server-side APIs to parse the post metadata, but it also contains every post from the posts folder, so you don't want that being bundled with your client code anyways.

 ---